topiaruss/spray/README.md

 spray
 =====

-A subsystem for reacting to high speed request time or mailing list events
+A python subsystem for turning web-site or database events into messaging or social actions.